mikaelvesavuori/cloud-developer-basics/04-serverless-and-apis/README.md

 ### APIs: From REST to GraphQL

-An API is a common way of accessing backend functionality
+An API is a common way of accessing backend functionality.

 When you've used ("consumed") or written APIs before, that was probably in REST.
 REST is a type of format that uses the basic HTTP verbs to specify what you receive from a given endpoint.
 Another common pattern is to specify individual endpoints per type of transaction, such as `getCustomers` or `createOrder`.
 The problem of the classical REST endpoints has been that you soon have a great number of endpoints that may very well do their job, but have no way of easily stitching pieces of data together, and are unable to finely specify what data you expect.